Peoples Gas Building

-The Peoples Gas Building at 122 South Michigan Avenue on the corner of Adams Street in the Loop community area of Chicago, Illinois.
+The Peoples Gas Building is an office building at 122 South Michigan Avenue on the corner of Adams Street in the Loop community area of Chicago, Illinois.

 Description and history

 The 265 ft 21-story office building was built from 1910 to 1911 and was designed by D.H.
 Burnham & Company.

 The building was added to the National Register of Historic Places in 1984, and is also a contributing property for Chicago's Michigan Boulevard Historic District.

+Since 1999 the building hosts National Louis University.

 Since November 5, 2012, the building's sixteenth floor has hosted the chancery of the Philippine Consulate General in Chicago.